jrinabnit/jrinabnit/README.md

 ### Hi there 👋

 I'm Jeremy.
-I'm a frontend developer who once thought he could become a full stack developer but then decided to focus more on the frontend (for now).
-My repositories here are from when I was learning and building personal projects.
-On my coding timeline, you'll see blank spaces where no personal code has been committed.
-During those times, I was either committing code to a private repository as a freelancer or witnessing the birth of my son or on a long run.
+I'm a frontend developer with a bit of fullstack experience.
+My repositories are from when I was learning and building personal projects.
+My professional code is not here and thus the reason for the gaps in my commit activity.

 Have a look around and get in touch!
 <!--